alsoc/fmdt/doc/source/user/usage/detect.rst

    :Type: BOOLEAN
    :Example: ``--vid-out-color``

-Disables the drawing of the bounding boxes on the ouput video.
-Only works if the input video is in color and if :ref:`detect_vid-out-path` , :ref:`detect_vid-out-play` or :ref:`detect_vid-ext-path` is set.
+Outputs a colored video (or colored image sequence), matching colors of the input video.
+Only works if the input video is in color and if :ref:`detect_vid-out-path`, :ref:`detect_vid-out-play` or :ref:`detect_vid-ext-path` is set.

 .. _detect_vid-ext-path: